SoPat712/BeReal-Export-Manager/README.md

 ## Usage

-To run the script, use the following command:
+To export your images run the script within the BeReal export folder:
 ```sh
 python bereal_exporter.py [OPTIONS]
 ```